rubymonsters/ruby-for-beginners/source/16-bonus_2/04-libraries_2.md

 You can also see that the gem middleman depends on a variety of other gems, such as coffee-script, compass, execjs, and haml.
-This means that the authors of Middleman themselves make use of code which in turn is packages as other gems.
+This means that the authors of Middleman themselves make use of code which in turn is packaged as gems, too.
 This is very common.
-We say "Middlemans dependencies are coffee-script, compass, ...".
+We say "Middleman's dependencies are coffee-script, compass, ...".

 When you run `gem install middleman` you'll see that this not only installs